google.com, pub-4591360413847643, DIRECT, f08c47fec0942fa0

 Fit and Adjustability

-A single size is only satisfying for some.
+A single size may be unsatisfactory for some.
 This is true for hard hats, too.
 Hats made of hard materials that aren’t adjusted to accommodate different head sizes or shapes can result in uncomfortable pressure points.
-An unfit hard hat may also be a safety risk if it falls or does not offer adequate security.
+An improperly fitted hard hat may also pose a safety risk if it falls or fails to provide adequate protection.

 Weight and Distribution